LukeMathWalker/pavex/docs/guide/request_data/body/url_encoded.md

 You can use [`UrlEncodedBody<T>`][UrlEncodedBody] to work with URL encoded payloads: it parses the raw request body into an instance of the type `T` you specified.

---8<-- "doc_examples/guide/request_data/urlencoded/project-whole.snap"
+--8<-- "docs/examples/request_data/urlencoded/extraction.snap"

+1. The parsed body is injected as an input parameter.

 The whole request body is buffered in memory before being deserialized.

-## Registration
+## Imports

 To use [`UrlEncodedBody<T>`][UrlEncodedBody] in your application, you need to import its constructor from `pavex`:

---8<-- "doc_examples/guide/request_data/urlencoded/project-installation.snap"

-## Extraction

-Inject [`UrlEncodedBody<T>`][UrlEncodedBody] as an input in your components to access the parsed body:

---8<-- "doc_examples/guide/request_data/urlencoded/project-extraction.snap"
+--8<-- "docs/examples/request_data/urlencoded/registration.snap"

 ## Deserialization